xchau/Q2-Project/README.md

   * branching outside of the Seattle area
   * location based search results
   * dynamically upload image files to server
   * borrowing wishlist with notifications
+  * ability to rate/favorite a user